 - Second Intifada (2000-05): In 2000, a more violent Palestine Uprising started and a large number of civilians died on both sides.
 This is known as the second intifada.
 As a defensive measure, Israel constructed a West Bank Barrier along West Bank to separate Israel and Palestine settlements.

-- Gaza Expulsion plan: This is a unilateral disarmament plan by Israel by which Israel’s defense forces leave the Gaza strip and four settlements in the northern West Bank (2005)
+- Gaza Expulsion plan: This is a unilateral disarmament plan by Israel by which Israel’s defence forces leave the Gaza strip and four settlements in the northern West Bank (2005)

 Tensions between Hamas and Fatah